 So she repeated it.
 All of it.
 Guess what?
-In version two, I still looked like a moron with all of my cat photos.
+I still looked like a moron in version two with all my cat photos.

-And it should come as no shock that the mean HR lady didn’t have any animals in her house.
+And it should be no shock that the mean HR lady had no animals in her house.
 Not a guinea pig.
-Not a beta fish.
+Not a betta fish.
 Not a goddamn dust bunny.
 No animals.
 None.

 So all of this is to say that people who love animals are great and happy.
 Everybody else will bring you down.
 Especially if they are HR ladies without cats or dogs.

 Not wanting to have the responsibility of having a pet isn’t the same as hating animals, and sometimes it has everything to do with someone’s past experience and even trauma.
 We will get into the latter a bit later.

 People prioritize things differently.
 It is what makes us all unique.
 People exist in this world who find no joy in caring for an animal that will never hold a conversation with them.
 Why pressure someone who thinks all pets are dirty, annoying, and too much work to get one?
 No one wants to put some puppy into that sort of toxic relationship.